dmah42/mrdo/README.md

 collection:

 * arithmetical: +, -, /, *
-* comparitive: gt, lt, eq
+* comparitive: gt, ge, lt, le, eq, ne
 * logical: and, or, not

 Collections themselves have the following operations defined: